 Stress and tension can build up in the lower back muscles and tendons and may be the result of poor posture, over use or repetitive movements, or from being seated for a long time either in a car or at a computer, equally standing for long periods can contribute to this issue.

-The spine is composed of 33 interlocking bones or vertebrae.
+Looking at the structure of the spine it is composed of 33 interlocking bones or vertebrae.
 The lumbo sacral region (lower back) consists of five lumbar vertebrae and the sacrum has five bones joined together.
-In a seated position the lumbo sacral discs are loaded three times more than when standing.
+In a seated position the lower discs are loaded three times more than when standing.
 Which is why it is important to keep active with back problems.

 Muscles tighten up when the body comes out of alignment, compensatory muscular tightness of the lower back.
 The muscles hold the body structures to help prevent further problems.
 Other muscles compensate for this imbalance causing a knock on effect.
 Depending where this problem started, whether in the shoulders or the lower back or in the pelvis joint, how we move, how we sit and what we do all contributes to this becoming a bigger problem.
 The posture and bio-mechanics of movement will become affected.